 The combination of techniques reflects a theme I like to explore – the co-existence of the new with the old.
 And it enabled me to develop a more personal, graphic style.

-In 2005 I joined Lead & Light, a well-established Glass Studio in North London’s Camden Town, and have worked there for eight years as Principle Designer and Glass Cutter.
-This experience has given me the opportunity to develop such traditional skills as Etching, Lead Working, Copper Foiling and Glass Painting which I studied at the Swansea Institute in 2010.
+In 2005 I joined Lead & Light, a well-established Glass Studio in North London’s Camden Town, where I worked for over a decade as Principle Designer and Glass Cutter.
+This experience has given me the opportunity to develop such traditional skills as Etching, Lead Working, Laminating, Copper Foiling and Glass Painting which I studied at the Swansea Institute in 2010.

 Today, my work falls into two distinct categories: